dasanchez/dasanchez.github.io/posts/01_LE_Inkscape.md

 ![Full engraving](/assets/img/01/06_Engraving.PNG)

-All that is left is to hide the _Usable_ area" and _Artwork_ layers before saving the file as a PDF.
+All that is left is to hide the _Usable area_ and _Artwork_ layers before saving the file as a PDF.
 I open the file in Adobe Reader and do a quick check on the shapes and outlines, mostly making sure the "construction" layers are not visible.

 ![PDF QC](/assets/img/01/07_PDF.PNG)